• Free shipping on all orders

 Cats and Sherbet

 Desserts in moderation for us are fine.
-But desserts of any kind for our pets are never a good idea.
-They provide absolutely no nutritional value to their diets and are full of ingredients that can cause health problems in our cats.
+But desserts of any kind for our cats are never a good idea.
+They provide absolutely no nutritional value to their diets and are full of ingredients that can cause health problems.

-Additionally, cats don’t have any sweet taste bud receptors, meaning can’t taste anything sweet.
-So, there’s really no reason to give your cat dessert.
+Additionally, cats don’t have any sweet taste bud receptors, meaning they can’t taste anything sweet.
+So, there’s no reason to give your cat dessert.

 Fruit

-The good news is that while cats don’t really need fruit, most are actually safe for them.
+The good news is that while cats don’t need fruit, most are safe for them.
 However, fruit isn’t something you should actively try to add to your cat’s diet.

 Fruits that aren’t safe for cats include grapes and any grape by-products (such as raisins), avocados, and any citrus fruit.